Selva-Ganesh-M/DSA/readme.md

 1. getFactors
 2. isPrime
-3. primeFactors of a number
+3. primeFactors of a number (recursive)
 4. seive
+5. prime factors of a number

 ## Bit Manipulation